Flexible Installation Options

 Inputs & Outputs

-Track My Ride model TMR-S7, TMR-S7e & TMR-S5 feature 3 external input connections.
+Track My Ride model TMR-S8, TMR-S7, TMR-S7e & TMR-S5 feature 2 external input connections.
 Inputs allow the tracker to know when an external event is taking place – like your vehicle’s alarm has triggered or a door has been opened.
-In these two instances it would be accomplished by connecting the input to the alarm’s horn/signal output or vehicle’s interior light.
+In these two instances, it would be accomplished by connecting the input to the alarm’s horn/signal output or the vehicle’s interior light.

 Inputs can be tied to alerts to automatically notify you via SMS, Email or Push Notification to your mobile phone when these events occur.

 Inputs monitor for an external voltage being present on the input channel >= 9V.
 As such inputs can be connected to any external switched power source or device to monitor when they turn on & off.